 - After 10 minutes, pour in the unsweetened condensed milk, the evaporated milk, the cinnamon, vanilla and nutmeg and mix thoroughly.

 - Cover the pan and leave to cook for a further 5 minutes on a low heat.

 - Serve and wait to cool before eating.

-Your friends and family will love this authentic porridge recipe.
-Feel free to add in different flavourings to suit your own tastes.
+Feel free to add in different flavorings to suit your own tastes.

 Watch: Making Peanut Porridge

 Jamaica is not a big meat consuming country due to the vegetarian culture of Rastafarianism.
-Meaning that stunning Caribbean vegetarian dishes are widely available throughout the country.
+Meaning that Caribbean vegetarian dishes are widely available throughout the country.

 The best way to enjoy peanut porridge is, of course, by visiting Jamaica and buying it from a local restaurant.
-If you’re not able to travel to Jamaica, hopefully this recipe brings a little bit of Caribbean life into your kitchen!
+But f you’re not able to travel to Jamaica, hopefully this recipe brings a little bit of Caribbean life into your kitchen.